87690ut/leetcode_sql_questions/README.md

 > *"Consistent practice is the only shortcut to mastering data."*

-> *"Consistent practice is the only shortcut to mastering data."*

 ---
 **Note for Recruiters:** Feel free to explore the folders to check my coding style and problem-solving approach.